 1 parlour maid

-Francis’s father was Edward Duncan Stoney, born July 1868, Louth, Ireland – died February 1898, at 19, Lower brook Street, Ipswich, of Pleurisy.
-A Civil Engineer – worked for Ransomes & Rapier – he took charge of the Weaver sluices, Manchester Ship Canal, on their behalf.
+Francis’s father was Edward Duncan Stoney, born July 1868, Louth, Ireland – died February 1898, at 19, Lower Brook Street, Ipswich, of Pleurisy.
+A Civil Engineer – who worked for Ransomes & Rapier – took charge of the Weaver sluices, Manchester Ship Canal, on their behalf.